Curry ready for the Murrayfield heat

 But the ready grin and high spirits are a deceptive disguise.

-There is a image of Curry from the 2019 Six Nations that better sums up his intense on-pitch alter ego.
+There is an image of Curry from the 2019 Six Nations that better sums up his intense on-pitch alter ego.

 It captures Curry in full flight.
 With the ball tucked under one arm and blood coursing from a wound on his forehead, the back row steams into a collision with France's wrecking ball centre Mathieu Bastareaud.